benkoshy/TeklaProperties/README.md

             Enjoy!

-            WARNING: this .cs file has been produced by parsin Tekla's properties file.
-There may be bugs existing.
-There are thousands of properties and I didn't have the opportunity to test them all.
+            // WARNING: this .cs file has been produced by parsin Tekla's properties file.
+            // There may be bugs existing.
+There are thousands of properties and I didn't
+            // have the opportunity to test them all - or at least any.

             Enjoy!
 ```